 Mark Burns-Williamson was elected the first Police and Crime Commissioner for West Yorkshire on 15 November 2012.
 On 5 May 2016 he was re-elected for a further four year term.

 Mark has a team of staff in the Office of the Police and Crime Commissioner helping him to deliver his vision and to meet the priorities in the Police and Crime Plan.
-Click here to read more about the Office of the Police and Crime Commissioner.

 To make sure local people get value for money the cost of this office is much less than that of the former West Yorkshire Police Authority it replaced.